 |Urban and Regional Development Policy|

-Public Health Core courses may be waived with accredited M.P.H./M.S. degree or related degree.
+Public Health Core courses may be waived with an accredited M.P.H./M.S. degree or related degree.

-Students should work with Advisor and committee to select course work complementary of expected dissertation method needs.
-Additional methods courses taken beyond required may count as part of elective requirements.
+Students should work with their advisor and committee to select course work complementary of expected dissertation method needs.
+Additional methods courses taken beyond the required courses may count as part of elective requirements.

-The following list provides examples of possible electives.
+The list provides examples of possible electives.
 Elective choices should be made under the advisement of the student's doctoral program committee.
 A minimum of 6 credits of HEA courses is required.
-Additional Methods or Professional Development courses taken above those required may be counted toward elective requirements.
+Additional methods or professional development courses taken above those required may be counted toward elective requirements.